darklike2am/Excel-for-beginners/README.md

 -----------------------------------
 # Day 2 and 3.

 I did a continuation from yesterday's video.
+I did a Grade Book and a Decision Table.
-While doing this, I learnt about
+While doing these, I learnt about
 1. Making Decisions using excel
 2. Creating charts
 3. Using Conditional Formating